 That’s one of the reasons it’s so important to learn and understand the Abrahamic Covenant.
 God is not concerned about keeping any of these ‘wack-job’ interpretations we find going on in modern ‘Christianity’ today.
 He’s made it plain what we must do; learn Scripture and agree with Him.
 If this means nothing to us then we’ll just remain in ‘left field.’
 Remember, II Thessalonians chapter 2 tells us that those who do not love the truth will be sent a strong delusion by God Himself.

 100 is an easy number for us all to remember – that’s exactly how old God decreed Abraham would be when Isaac would be born, at the end of verse 2: “at the set time of which God had spoken to him.”
-Almighty God always has always have His way!
+Almighty God always has His way!
 The more impossible or ridiculous it seems, the more glory it will bring Him!

 We can’t help but laugh when we hear of a hundred year old man and a ninety year old woman having a baby – but it happened.

-But it happened that way so that you would recognize that this was the beginning of something special.
+It happened in that way so that you would recognize that this was the beginning of something special.
 The preservation of the White race is the result of it, even thousands of years later.
 The opportunity to get to know and worship your Father is now before you.
 Never settle for some second-hand, manufactured ‘faith’.
 Receive the truth in love of Almighty God Who keeps all His promises.

 God brought forth Isaac, God brought forth Laughter, through the hundred year old Abraham and the ninety year old Sarah.